-This chart lists the predominant location of reinsurance risk in the P&C RBC formula.
+2 This chart lists the predominant location of reinsurance risk in the P&C RBC formula.
 Under certain conditions (e.g. that found in a company that cedes 100% of its business), all the reinsurance credit risk would be in R3.

-Depending how one defines business risk, the use of company experience adjustments (R4, R5) and the company expense ratio (R5) in the P&C RBC calculation may be considered a reflection of business risk.
-When the asset is held at market value and the market value exceeds the statutory book value, RBC on the allowed excess is included in C10, R2 and H1.
+4 When the asset is held at market value and the market value exceeds the statutory book value, RBC on the allowed excess is included in C10, R2 and H1.